jquacinella/IS607_Project/Project.md

 ## TODO:

 * Make sure graphs are labeled well
+* Find original website of data, link to it
-* Create decision tree trying to predict calculated column
+* Create decision tree trying to predict calculated column (?)
 * Create map of USA showing scale of average % of income spent on rent
 * Show some state-level data